CoRaCMG: Contextual Retrieval-Augmented Framework for Commit Message Generation: Abstract

 \section{Abstract}

 \textbf{}\textbf{Context}: In software development and maintenance, commit messages play a key role in documenting the intent behind code changes, supporting collaboration, review, and maintenance.
 However, they are often low-quality, vague, or incomplete, limiting their usefulness.
 Commit Message Generation (CMG) aims to automatically generate descriptive commit messages from code diffs to reduce developers' effort and improve message quality.
-Although recent advances in Large Language Models (LLMs) have shown promise in automating CMG, their performance remains limited.\\ \textbf{Objective}: This paper aims to enhance CMG performance by retrieving similar diff-message pairs to guide LLMs to generate commit messages that are more precise and informative.\\ \textbf{Method}: We proposed CoRaCMG, a \textbf{Co}ntextual \textbf{R}etrieval-\textbf{a}ugmented framework for \textbf{C}ommit \textbf{M}essage \textbf{G}eneration, structured in three phases: (1) Retrieve: retrieving the similar diff–message pairs; (2) Augment: combining them with the query diff into a structured prompt; and (3) Generate: generating commit messages corresponding to the query diff via LLMs.
-CoRaCMG enables LLMs to learn project-specific terminologies and writing styles from the retrieved diff-message pairs, thereby producing high-quality commit messages.\\ \textbf{Results}: We evaluated our method on various LLMs, including closed-source GPT models and open-source DeepSeek models.
-Experimental results show that CoRaCMG significantly boosts LLM performance across four metrics (BLEU, Rouge-L, METEOR, and CIDEr).
+Although recent advances in Large Language Models (LLMs) have shown promise in automating CMG, their performance remains limited.\\ \textbf{Objective}: This paper aims to enhance CMG performance by retrieving similar diff-message pairs to guide LLMs to generate commit messages that are more precise and informative.\\ \textbf{Method}: We proposed CoRaCMG, a \textbf{Co}ntextual \textbf{R}etrieval-\textbf{a}ugmented framework for \textbf{C}ommit \textbf{M}essage \textbf{G}eneration equipped with a hybrid retrieval mechanism, structured in three phases: (1) Retrieve: retrieving the similar diff-message pairs; (2) Augment: combining them with the query diff into a structured prompt; and (3) Generate: generating commit messages corresponding to the query diff via LLMs.
+CoRaCMG enables LLMs to learn project-specific terminologies and writing styles from the retrieved diff-message pairs.\\ \textbf{Results}: We evaluated CoRaCMG across multiple LLMs (e.g., GPT, DeepSeek, and Qwen) and compared its performance against SOTA baselines.
+Experimental results show that CoRaCMG achieves performance comparable to or superior to these SOTA baselines and significantly boosts LLM performance across four metrics (BLEU, Rouge-L, METEOR, and CIDEr).
 Specifically, DeepSeek-R1 achieves relative improvements of 76\% in BLEU and 71\% in CIDEr when augmented with a single retrieved example pair.
 After incorporating the single example pair, GPT-4o achieves the highest improvement rate, with BLEU increasing by 89\%.
 Moreover, performance gains plateau after more than three examples are used, indicating diminishing returns.
-Further analysis shows that the improvements are attributed to the model's ability to capture the terminologies and writing styles of human-written commit messages from the retrieved example pairs.\\ \textbf{Conclusions}: CoRaCMG provides an effective framework for the CMG task, supported by comprehensive evaluations that demonstrate significant improvements in the quality of generated commit messages.
+Further analysis indicates that the improvements stem from the model's capability to capture the terminologies and writing styles from the retrieved example pairs.
+Moreover, our experiments demonstrate that CoRaCMG generalizes effectively across multiple programming languages, including Java, Python, and C++, while human evaluation also confirms its ability to produce commit messages with higher quality than baseline approaches.\\ \textbf{Conclusions}: CoRaCMG provides an effective framework for the CMG task, supported by comprehensive evaluations that demonstrate significant improvements in the quality of generated commit messages.